Tailor Your Program: Operations Management Courses - Supply Chain Management Courses

 The MBA in Operations and Supply Chain Management curriculum is centered on 10 core business courses and three operations and supply chain management course electives.
 Tailor your course selections to match your areas of interest.

-The 13-course, 39-credit MBA in Operations and Supply Chain Management program can be completed in as few as 18 months.
-Choose one of four convenient start dates: January, April, July, or September.
-Take one or two courses each 11-week term, adjusting your course load to the changing demands of your personal and professional life.
+The 13-course, 39-credit MBA in Operations and Supply Chain Management program can be completed in as few as 15 months.
+Take one or two courses each 10-week term, adjusting your course load to the changing demands of your personal and professional life.

 Operations & Supply Chain Management MBA